maehw/MaKeyMaKey/README.md

 (In the original version the key codes are defined at compile time and the firmware needs to be re-built in order to modify the configuration.)

+Hint: reduced number of usable inputs from 18 to 14 (due to hardware issues, probably revision inconsistencies).

 # License Information

 The [original code](https://github.com/sparkfun/MaKeyMaKey) is beerware and so is the modified version.
 If you see me or the original authors and you've found our code helpful, please buy us a round!